 As a home based business, you spend a lot of your time in your home office and working environment.
-You want your home office to be conducive towards working in your business.
-Without any distractions.
-At the same time you want your home office to have a high level of wellness.
-So it can be your own personal haven while you work.
+You want your home office to be conducive towards productive work without any distractions.
+At the same time, you want your home office to have a high level of wellness.
+So it can be your haven while you work.

 1. The benefits of being Green

 A room with a view into a garden space can add a sense of harmony to our working day.
 If this is not possible, then consider bringing the garden into your workspace.
 For example, indoor plants are easy to add to your home office and add a sense of wellness.

 Indoor plans also provide a connection to your environment.
 Some plants will absorb indoor air chemicals.
 In other words, these plants will help clean your indoor air.

 NASA clean air study held in the 1980s investigated which plants removed what chemicals.
 Specifically, plants such as mother-in-law tongue and peace lily will filter the air for benzene and formaldehyde.
 Both of these chemicals are carcinogens.
 So it is well worth considering including these plants in your healthy office space.

 Other benefits come with having air filtering plants in your office.
 Good indoor air quality will increase your productivity.
 Indoor air quality studies have taken place at Harvard and Syracuse Universities.
 Tests found that adequate ventilation and low levels of carbon dioxide and emissions improved work performance.
 Workers performed 61% better on cognitive tasks.
 When you doubled the ventilation in a green condition environment, they found that cognitive performance increased by 100%.

 Benefits from a green environment carry over to your general health.
-As you will most likely have fewer headaches and colds and could find that you sleep better at night2.
+You will most likely have fewer headaches and colds and could find that you sleep better at night.